vladkinoman/just-my-notes/games/board-games/best-board-games.md

 If you have some experience with boardgames or want something more challenging, check out 7 Wonders duel.

-Other suggestions: port royal, Forbidden island (cooperative but not a card game), star realms, and lost cities the card game.
+Other suggestions: port royal, Forbidden island (cooperative but not a card game), *star realms*, and lost cities the card game.

 If you want more in depth suggestions, there is a wiki and daily recommendations thread in [r/boardgames](https://www.reddit.com/r/boardgames/).
 To find out more about a specific game, check boardgamegeek and maybe watch some videos.
 The dice Tower usually has a good overview of the rules and game play.